My case and trial

 state of Iowa paid $4000 dollars to a "deer expert" from

 Missouri, a wildlife biologist, to testify that it was

 "very unlikely" that deer eat trees, but eat soybeans.

 Yet on the

-DNR web site they show and state that deer do eat
+their web site that showed that deer eat trees!!)

 The Iowa DNR will pay someone to lie in court for